-In determining applications the licensing authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
+In determining applications, the licensing authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
 One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.

-We will not take into account irrelevant matters as per the above guidance.
-In addition we note the following excerpt from the Guidance:
+The licensing authority will not take into account irrelevant matters as per the above guidance.
+In addition, the authority will take account of the following excerpt from the Guidance: